upunaprosk/Fair-Pruning/README.md

 ## Contact

-If you have any question about the project and/or code, you can reach us [here](mailto:irina.proskurina@univ-lyon2.fr).
+If you have any questions about the project and/or code, you can reach us [here](mailto:irina.proskurina@univ-lyon2.fr).

 ## Cite